ccarrero-sf/build_london_sfguide-getting-started-with-cortex-analyst/README.md

 ## 3.- Setup the Snowflake Environment

-Taking advantage of the Git integration, find "create_snowflake_objects.sql", click on "...." and select "Copy into worksheet"
+Taking advantage of the Git integration, find <b>create_snowflake_objects.sql</b>, click on "...." and select "Copy into worksheet"
 ![image](img/create_objects.png)

 This worksheet is a simplification of the original one from the main Quickstart as we avoid creating a specific ROLE as just use ACCOUNTADMIN for simplicity.